Policy 2114 - Tenure and Promotion Procedures

 Tenure and Promotion Dossier

 The collection/submission of dossier materials is the responsibility of the faculty member; the dossier must be presented in accordance with this outline and any other applicable policies.
-Each faculty member's complete/entire Tenure and Promotion Dossier is limited to one 3 inch binder.
+Each faculty member's complete/entire Tenure and Promotion Dossier is limited to one 3-inch binder or bound document.
 Materials requested from the faculty member must be concise and factual in nature rather than being matters of opinion or interpretation.
 Different Colleges and/or Departments may emphasize selected components of this outline, based on the mission of the administrative unit.
 However, all items in the outline must be addressed.
 The outline below is followed by amplification of some items, as noted.

 Material to be Included by the Faculty Member: